Arrow keys: AZ keys

 The Apple II and Apple II Plus originally had left and right arrow keys but no up and down arrow keys.
 Many programs written for these computers used and to substitute for the missing up and down keys.
 The IJKM combination was also popular on these computers.
 Another fairly common variant on these machines was the combination of and (slash) with the left and right arrows, as those four keys roughly form a diamond on the keyboard; while the right key would be in the more natural position for "down", pressing alone was not detectable by software on an unmodified Apple II or Apple II plus.
 All these keys fell somewhat out of favor after the release of the Apple IIe, which had a full set of arrow keys.

+Starting with Need for Speed: Carbon, AZ keys were the default keyboard controls for acceleration and braking respectively.